bilalhashimi/Assignment-3-Database-Interaction/README.md

 - `test_crud.py` - Demonstrates all CRUD operations programmatically
 - `verify_db.py` - Validates database setup and connection

-## 📚 Learning Outcomes

-Through completing this assignment, I gained hands-on experience with:

-1. **Database Design**: Creating normalized tables with appropriate constraints
-2. **SQL Operations**: Writing SELECT, INSERT, UPDATE, DELETE queries
-3. **Python-PostgreSQL Integration**: Using psycopg2 for database connectivity
-4. **Error Handling**: Managing database exceptions and user input validation
-5. **Software Architecture**: Organizing code into classes and modules
-6. **User Experience**: Designing intuitive command-line interfaces

-## 🔧 Technical Specifications

-- **Programming Language**: Python 3.8+
-- **Database**: PostgreSQL 14+
-- **Database Driver**: psycopg2-binary 2.9.11
-- **Platform**: Cross-platform (macOS, Linux, Windows)

-## 🐛 Known Issues and Solutions

-### Issue 1: psycopg2 Installation Problems
-**Solution**: Use `psycopg2-binary` instead of `psycopg2` for easier installation

-### Issue 2: Database Connection Refused
-**Solution**: Ensure PostgreSQL service is running and credentials are correct

-### Issue 3: Permission Denied Errors
-**Solution**: Use virtual environment and install packages locally

-## 📝 Assignment Reflection

-This assignment was an excellent introduction to database programming with Python.
-The most challenging aspects were:

-1. **Error Handling**: Learning to gracefully handle various database errors
-2. **User Input Validation**: Ensuring robust input validation for dates and emails
-3. **SQL Constraints**: Understanding how to work with unique constraints and auto-increment IDs

-The most rewarding part was seeing all the CRUD operations work together seamlessly and building a complete, functional application from scratch.

-## 📞 Support

-For any questions about this implementation:
-- Review the code comments for detailed explanations
-- Check the troubleshooting section in this README
-- Refer to the course materials for database concepts

----

 **Submission Notes**: This assignment demonstrates my understanding of database interactions in Python, proper error handling, and secure coding practices.
 All required functionality has been implemented and thoroughly tested.